What is currency pair in forex trading? Here is a simplified explanation for your perusal.

 Furthermore, a currency pair helps traders to calculate a spread.
 A spread is a difference between the asking price and the bid price.

-It is even safe to say that without a currency pair, one cannot exchange a given currency.
+It is safe to say that one cannot exchange a given currency without a currency pair.

 Examples of currency pairs include EURUSD, EURJPY, USDJPY, USDCAD, AUDUSD, GBPUSD, USDSGD, and so on.

-There are different types of currency pairs and they include the major, the minor, the exotic, and the cross-currency pairs.
+Different types of currency pairs exist, including major, minor, exotic, and cross-currency.